VirgilSecurity/virgil-ratchet-x/README.md

  - VSCFoundation
  - VSCRatchet

-Additionally, you'll need to copy debug symbols for debugging and crash reporting on macOS.
+Additionally, you'll need to copy the debug symbols for debugging and crash reporting on macOS.

 On your application target’s “Build Phases” settings tab, click the “+” icon and choose “New Copy Files Phase”.
-Click the “Destination” drop-down menu and select “Products Directory”.
-For each framework, drag and drop corresponding dSYM file.
+Click the “Destination” drop-down menu and select “Product Directory.”
+For each framework, drag and drop the corresponding dSYM file.

 ## Register Users

-Make sure that you have already registered at the [Virgil Dashboard][_dashboard] and created an E2EE V5 application.
+Make sure that you have already registered with the [Virgil Dashboard][_dashboard] and have created an E2EE V5 application.

-Besides from registering on your own server, your users must also be registered at Virgil Cloud.
+Besides registering on your own server, your users must also be registered on the Virgil Cloud.
 If they already are, you can skip this step and proceed to the next one.

-At Virgil every user has a `Private Key` on their device and is represented with a `Virgil Card` which contains a `Public Key` and user's `identity`. `Virgil Card` is a synonym to `Identity Card` in context of Virgil Services, and has an unlimited life-time.
+At Virgil, every user has a `Virgil Card` with an unlimited life-time on their device.
+The card contains a `Private Key`, `Public Key` and the user's `identity`.

-In order to register your users at Virgil Cloud (i.e. create and publish their `Identity Cards`), you'll need to go through the following steps:
+To register users on the Virgil Cloud (i.e. create and publish their `Identity Cards`), you'll need to go through the following steps:
-- Set up your backend for generating JWT in order to provide your service and users with access to Virgil Cloud;
+- Set up your backend to generate a JWT to provide your service and users with access to the Virgil Cloud.
-- Set up you client side for authenticating users on Virgil Cloud;
+- Set up the client side for authenticating users on Virgil Cloud.
-- Set up Cards Manager on your client side to generate and publish `Identity Cards` on Virgil Cards Service.
+- Set up the Cards Manager on your client side to generate and publish `Virgil Card` with Virgil Cards Service.

 You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil SDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).